sjentsch/lsjDocs/Ch16/Ch16_Bayes_1.rst

 31 days of January <https://en.wikipedia.org/wiki/Climate_of_Adelaide>`__.
 Without knowing anything else, you might conclude that the probability of January rain in Adelaide is about 15\%, and the probability of a dry day is 85\%.
-If thit is really what you believe about Adelaide rainfall (and now that I have told it to you I am betting that this really *is* what you believe) then what I have written here is your **prior distribution**, written *P*\ (h):
+If this is really what you believe about Adelaide rainfall (and now that I have told it to you I am betting that this really *is* what you believe) then what I have written here is your **prior distribution**, written *P*\ (h):